MicrosoftDocs/power-platform/power-platform/admin/vnet-support-setup-configure.md

 Today, since all Dataverse and Power Platform services run on public and sovereign Azure clouds, we require these Enterprise resources to be accessible, at the very least, from a list of Azure IP ranges or Service tags which describe public IP addresses.
 All such integrations happen on the public internet infrastructure.

 Some Enterprises want their resources to be entirely encapsulated within a private network and still want to be able to integrate with cloud services.
-Azure provides the ability to protect Azure services within a customer's virtual network (vNet) via Private Endpoints ([<u>What is a private endpoint? \| Microsoft Docs</u>](https://docs.microsoft.com/en-us/azure/private-link/private-endpoint-overview)).
-Customers are also able to bring their on-premises resources to the virtual network via [<u>Express Route</u>](https://docs.microsoft.com/en-us/azure/expressroute/).
-Customers are then able to protect and monitor the entire virtual network
+Azure provides the ability to protect Azure services within a customer's virtual network (vNet) via Private Endpoints [What is a private endpoint?](/azure/private-link/private-endpoint-overview).
+Customers are also able to bring their on-premises resources to the virtual network via [Express Route](/azure/expressroute/).
+Customers are then able to protect and monitor the entire virtual network.

 By doing this, Power Platform components currently lose the ability to connect to these protected resources as they are no longer accessible from the public internet.
 Only resources from within the virtual network can access these resources.